leobaud/School_District_Analysis/README.md

 # School_District_Analysis

-Hello Maria,

-I have completed the update of the information for Thomas High School.
+The update of the information for Thomas High School has bee completed.
 All 9th graders scores for math and reading have been changed to “NaN”.

 After running again the coding, here is how the information has been affected.
 1)	How is the district summary affected?